 Our guest blogger shares her story of experiencing covert emotional abuse, its power and control, and the damaging impact that had on her mental health.

 To me, kind and lasting love feels like a Jack Johnson set; with everything merging into a calm and gentle background melody.
 Toxic love feels like living at a Slipknot concert (nothing against Slipknot) with booming noisy chaos and masks that blind you from the reality of the relationship.

 I have experienced covert emotional abuse: its power and control, and the damaging impact that had on my mental health.
-I want to share my story to raise awareness of the serious nature of this type of abuse, the impact it has on mental health and to help other victims feel like they are not alone.
+I want to share my story to raise awareness of the serious nature of this type of abuse and the impact it has on mental health, and to help other victims feel like they are not alone.

 What a toxic relationship and emotional abuse felt like

 It all started with love bombing, mirroring and flattery, leaving no space for me to see chaos and red flags.
 The relationship was possessive and obsessive, filled with poetic language, movie-esque intoxicating love and grand gestures.
 It was intense and short-lived.

 It involved subtle shifts through inconsistent communication, the giving and taking away of their availability and affection.
 Danger was implicit and always there.
 I was to be made aware of a sense of fragility in the relationship, the growing cracks that I needed to tread delicately on due to the risk of it ending if I didn't stay in line.